GottBERT/roberta-snakemake-pipeline/pre-training/README.md

 ```

 ## Model Conversion
 To convert a fairseq-trained GottBERT model to Hugging Face Transformers format, see the scripts and instructions in the [convert](./convert/) folder.

+## Checkpoint Testing
+You can use [test.py](./test.py) to quickly check a model checkpoint on any machine (including a TPU node).
+This script loads a checkpoint and runs a fill-mask prediction for a given sentence.
+See the script for usage details and command-line options.

 ## Tips & Troubleshooting
 - Always ensure you have enough disk and RAM for large datasets.